 "This is a control variable.
 It is written by an external management entity.
 Changes take effect for the next Probe Response frame.

-This attribute, when true, indicates that the station may respond with a single Beacon or Probe Response frame addressed to broadcast address, to two or more received Probe Request frames."
+This attribute, when true, indicates that the station may respond to two or more received Probe Request frames with a single Probe Response frame addressed to broadcast address.
+Alternatively, the station my respond to one or more received Probe Request frames by omitting the response of the Probe Response frame and allowing the transmission of the Beacon frame at TBTT to be the response."

 DEFVAL { false }